s0h3ck/h3ck-c0ding/puzzles/cse_knights/README.md

 I didn't solve it entirely, because I had university, but friends of mine asked me how I did the first part.

-Here is one way of doing it with my knightDecoding.py version [](/knights.py) using [pillow](https://pillow.readthedocs.io/) in Python.
+Here is one way of doing it with my [knightDecoding.py](./knights.py) version using [pillow](https://pillow.readthedocs.io/) in Python.

 ## The story
 The first part is quite easy when you think about it.
 There are four knights directions.
 It has to be translated to something understandable by human like us.
 Let's try base 4.

-Mathematically, there are 24 possibilities, and because there is no way to tell if direction (BACK, FRONT, RIGHT, LEFT) has the value 0 or 1 or 2 or 3, bruteforce must come to the rescue.
+Mathematically, there are 24 possibilities, and because there is no way to tell if direction (BACK, FRONT, RIGHT, LEFT) has the value 0, 1, 2 or 3, then bruteforce must come to the rescue.

 Using the script above, you end up with the following message: